professorglider/ubercoder/README.md

 Enjoy!

+P.S.
+Yep, just paste the documentation below into ChatGPT and ask to create a project in this format.
+You know what to do.

 ## Ubercoder JSON Format

 The Ubercoder JSON format is a universal, computer-readable format for project declaration.
 It specifies the folder structure, commands, and files required for a project.